Bunchhieng/hnreader/README.md

 - Download the binary from the hndreader [GitHub Release Page](github.com/FrontSide/hnreader/releases)

-  For example: To download and install version 1.1 for linux, you may run the following.
+  For example: To download and install version 1.1 for Linux, you may run the following.

   ```
-  $ sudo curl -L https://github.com/Bunchhieng/hnreader/releases/download/v1.1/hnreader-v1.1.linux.x86_64 > /usr/local/bin/hnreader && chmod +x /usr/local/bin/hnreader
+  sudo curl -L https://github.com/Bunchhieng/hnreader/releases/download/v1.1/hnreader-v1.1.linux.x86_64 > /usr/local/bin/hnreader && chmod +x /usr/local/bin/hnreader
   ```

 - **or** install the Go package

   ```
-  $ go get -u github.com/Bunchhieng/hnreader
+  go get -u github.com/Bunchhieng/hnreader
   ```

-  Note that **this option requires** you to have **golang** already installed.
-You can install go with your operation system's package manager or download it from [golang.org/dl/](https://golang.org/dl/).
+  Note that **this option requires** you to have **Golang** already installed.
+You can install Go with your operation system's package manager or download it from [golang.org/dl/](https://golang.org/dl/).

   Don't forget to set your GOPATH and PATH environment variables:

   ```
-  $ export GOPATH=/path/to/your/go/workspace
+  export GOPATH=/path/to/your/go/workspace
-  $ export PATH=$GOPATH/bin:$PATH
+  export PATH=$GOPATH/bin:$PATH
   ```

 #### Usage

-To use hnreader with its default options (Opens 10 news sites with chrome), simply run:
+To use hnreader with its default options (Opens 10 news sites with Chrome), simply run:

 ```
-$ hnreader r
+hnreader r
 ```

 To see all available flags for each command:

 ```
-$ hnreader help r
+hnreader help r
 ```

 OR

 ```
-$ hnreader help rr
+hnreader help rr
 ```

 There are a number of customization options: